 These are the risks associated with phishing scams.

-Another example of an information security risk are the results of a ransomware attack.
+Another example of an information security risk is a ransomware attack.
 In this case, the ransomware is the threat and how they plant it (often a system flaw or a phishing email) is the vulnerability.

 Once infected, the organisation is locked out of its systems, with the attackers demanding a fee in exchange for the decryption key.

-Given that cyber security experts warn against paying ransomware attackers, the organisation must resort to manual processes where possible, which will slow down processes and could result in deadlines not being met and contracts not being fulfilled.
+Given that cyber security experts warn against paying ransomware attackers, the organisation must resort to manual processes where possible.
+This will slow down processes and could result in deadlines not being met and contracts not being fulfilled.

 Planning for vulnerabilities, threats and risks

-Now you understand the differences between vulnerabilities, threats and risks, you can see that information security is comprised of an intricate set of circumstances.
+Now that you understand the differences between vulnerabilities, threats and risks, you can see that information security comprises an intricate set of circumstances.

 You should also be able to see a logical approach to the way risk management works.
-If you take an asset-based approach, you start with the information or location that could be compromised and then work out the ways it could be damaged (vulnerability) and how that could occur (threat).
+If you take an asset-based approach, you start with the information or location that could be compromised.
+You should then work out the ways it could be damaged (vulnerability) and how that could occur (threat).

 Once you’ve defined those, you can identify your risks.

-Of course, that’s only the first part of information security risk management; there’s also the managing aspect, in which you document risks, assess and prioritise them, then implement measures to keep you protected.
+Of course, that’s only the first part of information security risk management; there’s also the managing aspect.
+This involves documenting, assessing and prioritising risks, then implementing measures to keep you protected.

 This can be a labour-intensive task, but with our risk management tool, vsRisk, the hard work has been done for you.

-This software package provides a simple and fast way to create your risk assessment methodology and deliver repeatable, consistent assessments year after year.
+This software package provides a fast and straightforward way to create your risk assessment methodology and deliver repeatable, consistent assessments year after year.